 Meeting HIPAA rules, mainly for digital patient data (ePHI), means you need a clear plan based on the Security Rule.
 This HIPAA compliance checklist gives IT teams steps to take.

-A. Administrative Safeguards (Steps for IT to Follow)
+1. Administrative Safeguards (Steps for IT to Follow)

 These mean having written rules and plans.
 They often tell IT how to manage things.

-- Security Management Process:
+Security Management Process:

-- Assigned Security Responsibility
+Assigned Security Responsibility:

-- Workforce Security:
+Workforce Security:

-- Information Access Management:
+Information Access Management:

-- Security Awareness and Training:
+Security Awareness and Training:

-- Security Incident Procedures:
+Security Incident Procedures:

-- What to do: Have rules for dealing with security problems.
+- What to Do: Have rules for dealing with security problems.

 - IT Steps: Write down steps to take if a security problem happens with ePHI.
 Plan how to find, stop, clean up, get back to normal, and review the problem.
 Include how staff must report problems inside the company to the security person.
 Make sure IT staff know this plan well.

-- Contingency Plan:
+Contingency Plan:

-- What to do: Have a plan for computer problems.
+- What to Do: Have a plan for computer problems.

 - IT Steps: Make a plan to back up data (computer step).
 Make a plan to get systems working again after a big problem (computer step).
 Make a plan to do key work with ePHI if systems are down.
 Test your backup and recovery plans from time to time.

-- Evaluation:
+Evaluation:

-- What to do: Check your security rules and steps often, both computer and non-computer parts.
+- What to Do: Check your security rules and steps often, both computer and non-computer parts.

 - IT Steps: Do regular computer checks on systems holding ePHI.
 Look at who logged in, how systems are set up, and checks for weak spots.
 Do this along with looking at the written rules.
 This is a key part of your ongoing HIPAA compliant checklist.

-- Business Associate Contracts:
+Business Associate Contracts:

-- What to do: Get a written paper from partners saying they will protect ePHI.
+- What to Do: Get a written paper from partners saying they will protect ePHI.

 - IT Steps: Make sure all partners who handle your ePHI sign a Business Associate Agreement (BAA).
 Read the BAAs to see if they cover computer safety for ePHI well.
 This includes rules for hiding data (encryption), checking who accesses data, checking logs, and telling you about problems.
 This must fit with your own HIPAA compliance requirements checklist.

-B. Physical Safeguards (Steps for IT Equipment)
+2. Physical Safeguards (Steps for IT Equipment)

 These are about controlling who can physically get to computers and equipment that have ePHI.

-- Facility Access Controls:
+Facility Access Controls:

-- What to do: Have rules to limit who can physically enter areas with computer systems holding ePHI.
+- What to Do: Have rules to limit who can physically enter areas with computer systems holding ePHI.

 - IT Steps: Make server rooms and computer areas secure with locked doors or key cards.
 Only let staff with the right OK get in.
 Keep track of visitors and have someone with them.
 Have rules for keeping computers safe outside of these secure areas.

-- Workstation Use:
+Workstation Use:

-- What to do: Have rules saying how computers used for ePHI should be used and where they should be placed.
+- What to Do: Have rules saying how computers used for ePHI should be used and where they should be placed.

-- Workstation Security:
+Workstation Security:

-- What to do: Use physical safety steps for all computers that see ePHI so only allowed staff can use them.
+- What to Do: Use physical safety steps for all computers that see ePHI so only allowed staff can use them.

-- Device and Media Controls:
+Device and Media Controls:

-- What to do: Have rules for receiving and taking away computers and disks that have ePHI.
+- What to Do: Have rules for receiving and taking away computers and disks that have ePHI.

-C. Technical Safeguards
+2. Technical Safeguards

 These are computer steps to protect ePHI access and make sure data is correct.
 This is a main part of any HIPAA IT checklist.

-- Access Control:
+Access Control:

-- What to do: Use computer rules so only people or programs with the right OK can get to systems with ePHI.
+- What to Do: Use computer rules so only people or programs with the right OK can get to systems with ePHI.

 - IT Steps: